adobe/aem-guides-wknd/README.md

     mvn clean install -PautoInstallPackage

-Depending on your maven configuration, you may find it helpful to force the resolution of the Adobe pubic repo with
+Depending on your maven configuration, you may find it helpful to force the resolution of the Adobe public repo with

     mvn clean install -PautoInstallPackage -Padobe-public